Sunday 29 October 2017

 The early sociologists’ own words and concepts bespeak this imperial context of sociology’s institutionalization.
 Franklin Giddings, who later served as President of the American Sociological Society and was the first full professor and chair of the Department of Sociology at Columbia University, declared in 1911 that among the pressing questions of importance to sociologists were the questions of “territorial expansion and of rule over alien peoples” (Giddings 1911: 580–81).
 Meanwhile, many of these leading sociologists often affirmed imperialism, heralding it as the necessary and desirable outcome of the “race struggle” and social evolution.

-Giddings had a complicated theory of a thermodynamic type such that human beings gravitated to types of reciprocal consciousness which released more 'work'.
+Giddings had a complicated theory of a thermodynamic type such that human beings gravitated to forms of reciprocal consciousness which released more 'work'.
 Marxists may trace this type of thinking to the 'baronised Yankee' Count Rumford.
 However, for India- where Giddings book 'Democracy and Empire' was read by votaries of 'Harbhat Pendse'- what was really important was its last chapter titled 'The Gospel of non-resistance'.
-Karl Pearson's theory of 'extra group struggle' showed the utility of in group non-resistance and making common cause against an external enemy.
+Karl Pearson's theory of 'extra group struggle' showed the utility of in-group non-resistance and making common cause against an external enemy.
 Gandhi's genius was to discover a way to turn even conflict with that enemy into something potentially mutually beneficial and productive.

 Go thinks America having Sociology professors is very important.
 But India had better Sociologists- because they were well versed in Mathematics and Statistics- at that time.
 Indeed, as the great E.J Hannan states in his memoirs, Indian scholars were ahead of American scholars till the late Fifties.
 Gokhale was and is important.
 Giddings is not.
 Gokhale, being a mathematician, could marshal information and present so cogent a case that he won over a select committee at Westminster.
 No doubt, American Sociology can claim similar achievements but only in domestic contexts.
 Imperialism has nothing to do with Social Theory.
 It lives and dies on the basis of purely military and economic considerations.